TommyLau/msb2txt/README.md

 - 0x21: PlayerGivenName - Replaced with the player's given name from name.txt
 - 0xFF: StringEnd - Marks the end of a string

+## File Search Behavior

+The script searches for required files (font and name files) in the following order:
+1. Script directory (where msb2txt.py is located)
+2. Current working directory

+This applies to:
+- Font files (`font_ftv1_2.txt` for FTV1/FTV2, `font_gl.txt` for FTCM)
+- Player name file (`name.txt`)

+If a file is not found in either location, appropriate error messages or fallbacks will be used.

 ## Thanks to

 This project was made possible thanks to the following open source projects and their documentation on the Mages engine file formats: